-Symptoms such as those mentioned above may occur as a direct result of injury, such as whiplash or a sporting accident.
+Symptoms such as those mentioned above may occur as a direct result of injuries, such as whiplash or a sporting accident.
 An initial examination will also seek to rule out meningitis, infectious inflammation in the membrane that surrounds the spinal cord.

-A large number of the neck injuries that occur are diagnosed as a sprain or strain.
+A large number of neck injuries that occur are diagnosed as a sprain or strain.
 Over time, however, the breakdown of discs in the cervical spine could lead to chronic problems that require more advanced care.
 It is important to obtain a proper diagnosis for neck pain early in the process in order to decrease the risk of nerve compression due to disc degeneration.

 Sprains and strains may occur due to: